communication17/Project/Pedagogy/README(pedagogy).md

  ##### Assessment Method : Formative Assessment
  ###### Description:
 Instructional Strategy will be implemented in the simulator as follows:
 <p>Students will identify the various components as per the arrangement to construct the setup.
 With this, they will get concept and purpose of each component.
+They need to enter the correct word as mentioned in the simulator in the given block to study the phonetic sounds.
  </p>